-Sanders: Trump to visit FBI headquarters 'in the next few days'
+Sanders: Comey directly relayed info to Trump on Russia investigation

 - Comey's firing Tuesday night sent shockwaves through the FBI

+The White House has so far declined to produce evidence of the three separate occasions the President referenced.

-(CNN)President Donald Trump is "very likely" to visit FBI headquarters soon in the wake of his controversial firing of FBI Director James Comey, a White House spokeswoman said Thursday.
+Sanders also told CBS News' "This Morning" that Trump is "very likely" to visit FBI headquarters soon.

-"I believe that is very likely that that takes place sometime in the next few days," said White House deputy press secretary Sarah Huckabee Sanders when asked about a potential visit on CBS' "This Morning."
+"I believe that is very likely that that takes place sometime in the next few days," Sanders said when asked about a potential visit.

 Comey's firing Tuesday night sent shockwaves through the FBI, where the dismissal of the bureau director immediately impacted the thousands of agents nationwide.
 Comey learned of his dismissal from television reports while addressing agents in Los Angeles.

-Note: CORRECTION: An earlier version of this story incorrectly attributed an interview Sanders gave to ABC.